TheJacksonLaboratory/FunDataR/2_uni_bivariate/4_regression.md

   in the first place.
 Modern computational tools for resolving this tension between allocating observations to training vs. test sets will be presented when we discuss cross-validation in the next course in this series (Multivariate statistics).

-In the example below, we use the R `sample()` function to randomly sample our data in order to randomly partition observations into a training-set and test-set.
+In the example below, we use the R `sample()` function to randomly sample our data in order to randomly partition observations into a training-set and non-overlapping test-set.
 The `sample()` function randomly samples a specified (with the parameter `size`) number of values from an input vector the user provides.
 The parameter `replace` specifies whether the same value can be sampled from the input vector more than once: this would mimic the behavior of sampling a population, where we assume the sampling does not change the composition of the population.
 However, in the present case, we want to assign individual observations exclusively to the training-set